A G R I C U L T U R AL

 The Netherlands Organization for Cooperation in Higher Education (NUFFIC) calls for joint proposals for Orange Knowledge institutional collaboration projects.
 The program aims to strengthen professionals and organisations from developing countries through education and training.
 The maximum available funding for this call falls between the amounts of €600 thousand and €2.2 million (depending on the call for proposals).
 Programs include subjects in energy and food security.
 Application deadlines vary by country (please check carefully), with remaining deadlines in September and October 2019.

 The DAAD offers scholarships to qualified individuals from eligible developing countries for post-graduate studies at German universities in development-related subjects.
 The program (EPOS) is open to individuals who completed their previous academic degrees no longer than six years previously; who have at least two years of professional experience; and who are nationals of countries receiving official development assistance (DAC list of the OECD).
 The available courses range across water resources; renewable energy; land management and tenure; agricultural sciences; forest sciences; ecology; nature conservation; environmental governance; and many others.
-Most scholarship deadlines for the 2020-2021 intake fall between August 2019 through December 2019varying by courses (check carefully).
+Most scholarship deadlines for the 2020-2021 intake fall between August 2019 through December 2019, varying by courses (check carefully).

 The Scottish Government’s International Development Small Grants Programme provides project funding in support of the government’s International Development Policy.
 Applications for grants are invited from incorporated not-for-profit organisations which have a presence in Scotland and an annual turnover of less than £250 thousand.
 Project grants should focus on any of Malawi, Rwanda, or Zambia in themes of food security; renewable energy; climate change; water; and others.
 Grants for capacity building and feasibility studies will be accepted in relation to any country designated as medium/low on the UN’s Human Development Index — but with priority for Malawi, Rwanda, and Zambia.
 Awards are a maximum of £15 thousand for one-year feasibility studies and capacity building initiatives.
-The application deadline i08 November 2019.
+The application deadline is 08 November 2019.

 UK Aid Match supports collaborations between charities, the British public and the UK government.
 UK Aid Match welcomes applications for funding from charities and non-profit organisations in support of projects aimed at the poorest people in developing countries.
 For every £1 donated to a UK Aid Match charity appeal, the UK government will provide equal match funding, up to £2 million.
 Only UK based charities are eligible to apply but projects have to be implemented in low-income development countries.
 The deadline for submissions is 12 November 2019.